Pfc. Field McLeod Reed Jr.

 guards around him grabbed Jack and beat

-and put him in the sweat-box.
-He remained
+put him in the sweat-box where he remained for

-When Jack was taken out of the box, he was in bad shape.
-Jack was put back to work.
+When Jack was taken out of the box, he was in bad shape, but he was put back to work.
 To get out of the detail, he ate a half a bar of lye soap and became ill with symptoms similar to dysentery.
-The Japanese believing he was going to die sent him to Bilibid Prison.
-This was the closest thing to a hospital the POWs had.
+The Japanese believing he was going to die sent him to Bilibid Prison which was the closest thing to a hospital the POWs had.
 Jack put on enough weight to be returned to Cabanatuan.
+It should be mentioned that on April 16, 1943, while Jack was on this detail, that his parents learned he was a POW.

 One of the worse things Jack witnessed at Cabanatuan was Americans preying on other Americans.
 These POWs took advantage of the weak by selling food to the weak at extremely high interest rates.
 Those who accepted the terms of these scavengers found themselves repaying their debt with most of their food ration.